-AOD9604 is a peptide (small-chain amino acid) that was originally brought to market as an anti-obesity drug (AOD), but more recently AOD9604, which is FDA approved with FDA GRAS Status (Generally Recognized As Safe), has come to the attention of researchers and clinicians for its potential role in the regeneration of joint cartilage.
-This resurgence in interest in AOD has been driven in large part by a recent animal study which analyzed the impact of AOD9604 (plus Hyaluronic Acid, a naturally occurring human compound found in joints), on damaged rabbit cartilage.
+AOD9604 is a peptide (small-chain amino acid) that was originally brought to market as an anti-obesity drug (AOD), but more recently AOD9604, which has GRAS Status (Generally Recognized As Safe for use in foods), has come to the attention of researchers and clinicians investigation of its potential role in the regeneration of joint cartilage.
+This resurgence in interest in AOD has been driven in large part by a recent animal study which analyzed the impact of AOD9604 plus Hyaluronic Acid, a naturally occurring human compound found in joints on damaged rabbit cartilage.

 Interestingly, a rabbit knee has very similar cartilage and joint composition to that of the human knee.
-In small scale rabbit model studies of osteoarthritis, AOD9604 + Hyaluronic Acid injections have been shown to near-completely regenerate damaged rabbit cartilage.
-The impressive outcomes of the study combined with the close correlation of human and rabbit models of osteoarthritis, have led to initial “off-label” use of AOD9604 by clinicians for the treatment of osteoarthritis-based knee and other joint pain.
-Anecdotal reports by clinicians regarding the positive outcomes of these treatments, including elimination of pain, enhanced mobility, and ultimately increased function, provided the impetus for a full-scale clinical study.
+In small scale rabbit model studies of osteoarthritis, AOD9604 + Hyaluronic Acid injections have been shown to regenerate damaged rabbit cartilage.
+The applicability of these results, including safety and efficacy to humans, remains to be established, and is the subject of this clinical study.

-Boulder Longevity Institute’s status as one of the top Regenerative Peptide Therapy Clinics in the nation, combined with our staff’s extraordinarily unique combination of qualifications and experience in both Functional and Regenerative Medicine as well as orthopedics, made BLI an obvious choice to participate in the study.
+Boulder Longevity Institute’s is one of the top Regenerative Peptide Therapy Clinics in the nation with an expert staff in Functional and Regenerative Medicine as well as orthopedics.

-The exact mechanism of action creating the positive outcomes from the AOD+HA injections is theorized that AOD9604, similar to Growth Hormone (GH), balances the catabolic and anabolic mechanisms seen in osteoarthritis potentially by supporting increased differentiation of bone and cartilage cells (this is still speculation), but that it does this much more safely because AOD9604 does not appear to cause an increase in IGF-1, one factor tied to GH use risks.
+The exact mechanism of action creating the positive outcomes from the AOD+HA injections is unknown.
+It is speculated that AOD9604 is similar to Growth Hormone (GH) and balances the catabolic and anabolic mechanisms seen in osteoarthritis potentially by supporting increased differentiation of bone and cartilage cells.
+This study will examine, among other things, the effectiveness of AOD9604 in this indication, as well as its safety and effect on IGF-1 levels, which is a concern with growth hormone.

 This is a 5-month study which begins with an On-Boarding Appointment and first injection, followed by 3 more weekly injections (so 4 injections in the first month), and then 4 more monthly injections, for a total of 8 injections.